istgaips/invite/views/publications.md

 </span>

 Márcia L. Baptista, Joana Dimas, Carlos Martinho, Jorge F. Peña, Rui Prada, Guilherme Raimundo and Pedro A. Santos.
-“A Videogame to study Social Dilemmas and Social Identity” in the proceedings of Videojogos 2011<br/><a href="http://www.dcc.fc.up.pt/~videojogos2011/">Article in VideoJogos2011</a>
+“A Social Dilemma Videogame” in the proceedings of Videojogos 2011<br/><a href="http://www.dcc.fc.up.pt/~videojogos2011/">Article in VideoJogos2011</a>